Jonathan H. Titus

 I am a field ecologist and most of my current research takes place outside in the natural areas of western New York.
 A major threat to these natural areas is the introduction and establishment of aggressive non-native species such as garlic mustard and Japanese knotweed.
 I investigate the effects that these invasive non-native plant species have on our native plant communities and on mutualisms between plants and fungi.
 To do this I establish and study permanent survey plots for many consecutive years and assess the effects these invasive species have on the ecosystem.

-The Emerald ash borer is an insect introduced from East Asia that kills 100% of our infected native ash trees within just two years of colonization.
-Although the emerald ash borer is widespread throughout Ohio, it has only begun to colonize New York.
+The emerald ash borer is an insect introduced from east Asia that kills 100% of our native ash trees within just two years of colonization.
+Although the emerald ash borer is widespread throughout Ohio, it has only begun to invade New York.
 In order to document the effects this species will inevitably precipitate on our forests, I have established a network of permanent plots in ash swamp forests across the County.
-Thus, I will be able to observe and document changes that occur when this insect first begins to colonize Chautauqua County forests.
+At present we are collecting pre-emerald ash borer invasion data about the swamp overstory and understory vegetation.
+Thus, we will be able to observe and document changes that occur when this insect first begins to colonize Chautauqua County forests.
 I am interested in the responses of both the tree canopy and understory species in response to the death of the ash trees, and will be able to compare it to the pre-borer data.
 The plot data gathered thus far has already yielded interesting information about forest structure in swamp forests.

 In western New York and Pennsylvania, ancient sand dunes support a rare plant community called black oak savanna, although very few remnants of this plant community remain.
 In order to increase our understanding of this endangered plant community and assist in restoration efforts, I am conducting a seedbank study in two different representations of this community type.
 A seedbank study involves determining the species composition of viable seeds present in the soil.

 Titus, J.H. and J.G.
 Bishop.
 2014.
 Competition with N-fixing colonists decreases survival of Douglas-fir seedlings on primary successional sites at Mount St. Helens, Washington.
-Journal of Vegetation Science.
-Accepted.
+Journal of Vegetation Science 25:990–1003.

 Titus, J.H, P.J.
 Titus, M. Laituri and B. Sethebe.
 2012.
 Population Structure of an Arborescent Aloe (Aloe marlothii) in Botswana.
 African Journal of Plant Science 6:328-336. http://www.academicjournals.org/AJPS/PDF/Pdf2012/Oct/Titus%20et%20al.pdf